OpenAI unveils search engine to rival Google: report - ExBulletin

 OpenAI unveils search engine to rival Google: report

-XPRIZE Foundation Founder and Executive Chairman Peter Diamandis discusses the pros and cons of AI on “The Claman Countdown.”

-Google is the king of search engines, but OpenAI is reportedly considering launching an AI-powered search engine to rival the platform for which “google” has become a verb.
+MOUNTAIN VIEW, Calif. – Google is the king of search engines, but OpenAI is reportedly considering launching an AI-powered search engine to rival the platform that made “google” a verb.

 The announcement was first reported by Bloomberg, and two sources familiar with the matter said OpenAI plans to unveil an artificial intelligence-powered search product on Monday.

-The announcement could come a day before Google's annual I/O conference, which begins on Tuesday, where the tech giant is expected to announce a number of AI-related products.
+The announcement could come a day before Google's annual I/O conference, which begins on Tuesday.
+Tech giants are expected to announce a number of AI-related products at the conference.

-OpenAI CEO Sam Altman will participate in “Charting the Path Forward: The Future of Artificial Intelligence” during Asia-Pacific Economic Cooperation Leaders Week in San Francisco on November 16, 2023.
-(Andrew Caballero-Reynolds/AFP/Getty Images)

 Google co-founder says the company is 'definitely failing' with GEMINI's image generation